danieldavidson/continuous-threat-modelling/Continuous_Threat_Modelling_Reference.md

 ### What are you building

-The following objectives will produce a representative data flow diagram (DFD) of the system:
+The following objectives will produce a representative [data flow diagram (DFD)](https://en.wikipedia.org/wiki/Data-flow_diagram) of the system.
+The diagram should tell the story of how the system works.
+It will be the single source of truth for all following steps of the exercise.

 *Define the scope*
 : Are you threat modelling a full system or just a small design change.
 Decide which elements of the system will be part of the threat model.